-Now in its 15th year, Get Smart About Credit is a national campaign of volunteer bankers who help young people understand credit and other important financial lessons.
-The banks utilized the program's awareness day - Get Smart About Credit Day - held Thursday, October 19 as an opportunity to visit schools across the Commonwealth.
-Bankers presented lessons on financial obstacles facing teens, including paying for college, building good credit habits, managing their money, protecting their identity and the merits of careers in banking.
-Eighteen banks in Virginia made 315 presentations to 9,912 students.
+Now in its 16th year, Get Smart About Credit is a national campaign of volunteer bankers who help young people understand credit and other important financial lessons.
+Virginia bankers utilized the program's awareness day - Get Smart About Credit Day - held Thursday, Oct.
+18 as an opportunity to visit schools in their communities.
+Bankers presented lessons on financial obstacles facing teens, including paying for college, knowing and understanding credit score, protecting financial identity and managing money.
+Eighteen banks in Virginia made 192 presentations to 3,937 students.

-"As these students prepare to head off to college or join the workforce, it's critical they have a strong understanding of credit and other money management skills," said Bruce Whitehurst, president & CEO of the Virginia Bankers Association.
-"Get Smart About Credit gives Virginia bankers an opportunity to equip the young adults in our communities with the financial knowledge they need to be successful."
+"As these students prepare to head off to college or join the workforce, it's critical they have a strong understanding of credit and other money management skills," said Bruce Whitehurst, Virginia Bankers Association president and CEO.
+"We are also excited that this year's Get Smart About Credit lessons included information on career opportunities in the banking industry."